Netflix’s Frankenstein Adaptation To Land In Cinemas This October

 By Olivia Emily

-Netflix’s Frankenstein: Cast, Teaser & Release Date
+Netflix’s Frankenstein: Plot, Cast, Release Date & More

 Mary Shelley published her transcendent gothic novel in 1818, aged only 20 – though she started writing it aged 18.
 It began as a writing game in 1816: Mary had been travelling through Europe with her lover and future husband Percy Bysshe Shelley.
 In Geneva, the couple, along with companions John Polidori and Lord Byron, decided to compete to see who could write the best horror story.
-Mary, inspired by their recent travels through Germany (including to Frankenstein Castle, where alchemist Johann Konrad Dippel had conducted experiments a century earlier) and the group’s occult-ish conversations, set to work on a story about a scientist who created life and was horrified by the result, which would eventually be published as Frankenstein; or, The Modern Prometheus.
+Mary, inspired by their recent travels through Germany (including to Frankenstein Castle, where alchemist Johann Konrad Dippel had conducted ambitious experiments a century earlier) and the group’s occult-ish conversations, set to work on a story about a scientist who created life and was horrified by the result, which would eventually be published as Frankenstein; or, The Modern Prometheus.

 What Will Happen?

-It’s believed del Toro’s Frankenstein will stay true to Shelley’s novel, telling the tale of Victor Frankenstein (Isaac), a brilliant but egotistical scientist pushing the boundaries of experimentation.
+It seems del Toro’s Frankenstein will stay true to Shelley’s novel, telling the tale of Victor Frankenstein (Isaac), a brilliant but egotistical scientist pushing the boundaries of experimentation.
 But when he brings a monstrous creature to life, it spells the downfall both for the creator and his tragic creation.

 That’s at least for the first half of the film.
 Rumours have also swirled suggesting there will be a renewed focus on Dr Pretorious, a character who first appeared in the Frankenstein story in Bride of Frankenstein (1935).
 These whispers suggest Pretorius will have a larger part to play in del Toro’s story, setting out to capture Frankenstein’s monster 40 years after he reportedly died in a fire.